 /plugins/wp-rocket_bfH5uH.zip

-See if it can be downloaded?
+Check if it can be downloaded?

 The New Year is coming soon.

-This Plugin doesn't feel as good as that leopard one.
+This plugin doesn't feel as good as that 'Leopard' one.

 https://wp.x1g.la/wp-login.php?action=lostpasswordForgot password, 404.
 How do I reset my password?